nginxinc/NGINX-Demos/fun-with-health-checks/README.md

 ## System Requirements and Setup

 The demo runs on a single Docker host.
 The backend services are written in PHP and Python.
-It has been tested with Ubuntu 16.04, NGINX Plus R14, NGINX Unit 0.6, PHP 7.0, Python 2.7, Docker 17.05-ce, 17.06-ce and 17.12-ce and Docker Compose 1.13, 1.14 and 1.18.
+It has been tested with Ubuntu 16.04 and 17.10, NGINX Plus R14, NGINX Unit 0.6, PHP 7.0, Python 2.7, Docker 17.05-ce, 17.06-ce and 17.12-ce and Docker Compose 1.13, 1.14 and 1.18.
 The demo uses the `dashboard.html` page and version 2 of the NGINX Plus API, included in NGINX Plus R14.

 The following is assumed: